Heartbreaker (Dionne Warwick song): Background

 Warwick admitted in The Billboard Book of Number One Adult Contemporary Hits by Wesley Hyatt that she was not fond of "Heartbreaker" (regarding the song's international popularity, she quipped, "I cried all the way to the bank"), but recorded it because she trusted the Bee Gees' judgment that it would be a hit.
 Maurice Gibb, who co-wrote the song, commented, "I cried my eyes out after we wrote it.
 I drove home and thought, 'We should be doing this one', and when she did it, it was brilliant.
-We sang on it, and it still became like a duet between the Bee Gees and Dionne Warwick".
+Barry sang on it, and it became a duet between Barry and Dionne Warwick".